 Additionally, there have also been reports of price gouging, such as loaves of bread being offered for $15 each and gas for $100 per gallon.
 Texas Governor Greg Abbott has since warned that this type of activity is illegal and that those caught engaging in it could face a penalty of up to $25,000 per incident.

-Thank you for reading Collin Evans’ blog, a Houston criminal attorney.
+Houston Police Looters Warning – Thank you for reading the blog of Collin Evans, a Houston criminal attorney.
 Keep reading to hear about current events and local law news.